A critique of Victor’s excessive ambition by Dr Jennifer Minter

 In her passive and supporting role, Elizabeth patiently waits on the sidelines, treated somewhat possessively, as if her role were inconsequential.
 Earlier Victor admits, “I looked upon Elizabeth as mine” “till death she was to be mine”.
 Shelley also highlights the submission of women through Victor’s refusal to create a female monster.
 He is concerned that events would further spiral out of control as he could potentially give rise to a reproduction of “malicious” creatures.
 This would ironically minimize the importance of men in this patriarchal society.
 Through the portrayal of her women characters, Shelley suggests that Victor’s attempt to exclude women is immoral.
 His attempt leads to the monster’s thirst for “vengeance”.
 Sadly, both Elizabeth and Justine, both the epitome of kindness and compassion are discarded in a harsh society that prejudicially focuses on the “hard” facts and circumstantial evidence.
 Elizabeth’s intuitive defence of Justine fails to sway the ‘harsh unfeeling reason’ of the judge.

-Shelley not only critiques the mother’s exclusion during the birth process; she also shows the importance of the mother in the socialization and nurturing process.
+Shelley not only critiques the mother’s exclusion during the birth process; the author also shows the importance of the mother in the socialization and nurturing process.
 The monster endures a confusing sense of identity because he does not have a mother or a family life.
-He learns how fathers “doted on smiles of the infant” contrasting to Victor’s exclusion of the female.
-He learns of a parallel existence of mothers in society as he becomes aware of infants to be in “cares of the mother”.
+He learns how fathers “doted on smiles of the infant” .
+He learns of a parallel existence of mothers in society as he becomes aware of infants in the “care of the mother”.
 Through this comparison, the monster increasingly becomes aware of the unusual circumstances of his birth and of the harshness of his lack.
-He believes himself to be “miserable, unhappy, wretch”.
+He believes himself to be a “miserable, unhappy, wretch”.
 He realises that he was “strangely unlike to the beings concerning whom I read, and to whose conversation I was a listener”.
 “I was dependent on none, and related to none”.
 Like Adam (in Milton’s Paradise Lost) “I was apparently united by no link to any other being in existence; but his state was far different from mine in every other respect.”
 Adam had sprung from the “especial care of his Creator”, the knowledge of which feeds “the bitter gall of envy”, transforming his intuitive sense of the “abhorrence of vice” .

-Shelly uses the natural setting to reflect Victor’s mood swings.
+Shelley uses the natural setting to reflect Victor’s mood swings.
 His plunge into despair alternates with periods of bliss and joy and echoes the violence of Goethe’s romantic hero, Werter (The Sorrows of Werter is one of the monster’s favourite novels), and who contemplates his despair from the perspective of his exclusion from Lotte’s love.
 Likewise the monster suggests that he, too, learns from Werter’s imaginations the true meaning of “despondency and gloom” and the “disquisitions upon death and suicide were calculated to fill me with wonder”.
 After the news of Williams’ death Victor returns home, overcome by grief and fear.
 His gloom is matched by the dark and sombre surroundings.
 As “night … closed around “ him Victor is aware of his extremely gloomy state of mind.
 “I foresaw obscurely that I was destined to become the most wretched of human beings.”
 (76) Upon his approach to the town, he is initially excluded because of his late arrival and then is confronted by a violent storm (77).
 Soon there is a “terrific crash over (his) head”.
 After Justine’s death he comments that “I bore a hell within me”, and “I had committed deeds of mischief beyond description horrible” and yet his heart “overflowed with kindness” (94)